sodacan-net/sodacan-core/README.md

 There are products available that support protocol conversion between various standards.
 That function is beyond the scope of this project.

 ## Load Balancing
-While Kafka provides partitioning which can provide distribution of processing across many systems, scalability (tens-of-thousands of nodes) is not a goal of this project.
-In Kafka terms, each "topic" has only one partition.
+While Kafka provides partitioning which can provide distribution of processing across many nodes, scalability (tens-of-thousands of nodes) is not a goal of this project.
+In Kafka terms, each SodaCan "topic" has only one partition.
 A typical system might have hundreds of devices.
 For a system with tens of tousands of devices, it is likely that rules would not be able to reason over all facts and that a tiered system would be needed.
 Such could be done with SodaCan as the intermediate tier, but that's not something I'm working on at this point.